shinwookim/website/teaching/CS0449-2241/more-systems.md

 ---
 layout: post
 title: "Where to Go From Here"
-subtitle: "Courses to Take To Learn More About How Computer Systems Work"
+subtitle: "Pitt Courses to Take To Learn More About How Computer Systems Work"
+backlink: ./
 ---
-In this document is a list of courses offered at Pitt that are part of the *'systems'* subfield of computer science.
+This document provides a list of courses offered at Pitt that focus on the *'systems'* subfield of computer science.
 If you enjoyed taking CS 0449, and want to learn more about how the software you write interacts with the physical hardware, consider some of these courses the next time you are scheduling.

 *Note:* Course descriptions and requirements are based on the course catalogue at the time of writing.
 Please see the latest [catalogue](https://catalog.upp.pitt.edu/) for the most accurate information. {%marginnote "pittcswiki" "Also, check out PittCSC's [*Course Guide*](https://pittcs.wiki/courses/) and [*Scheduling Guide*](https://pittcs.wiki/academics/scheduling)."%}